10 Tips for Baby-Proofing Your Home

 Invest in safety locks for every drawer or cabinet that contains potentially dangerous or poisonous products inside, including cleaning products, medicines, sharp utensils, tools and alcoholic beverages.
 It’s easiest to get locks that automatically engage when you shut the door.

-Wires and cords are strangulation hazards, so make sure to tie them up and keep them out of reach.
-Don’t forget the cords attached to window coverings.
+Wires and cords are strangulation hazards, so when baby-proofing your home, make sure to tie them up and keep them out of reach.
+Don’t forget the cords attached to window coverings too.
 Shorten them, attach plastic covers to the ends or secure them to the wall with a tie-down device.
 And make sure your baby’s crib is placed at a safe distance from these cords.

 As your baby starts to crawl and stand, he or she may hold – or even climb – onto the furniture.
 Fix bookshelves, dressers, floor lamps and TV cabinets to the floor or wall.
 You can find toddler safety products like furniture brackets and fasteners at any baby or home improvement store.
 You’ll also want to pad any sharp corners with child-proofing bumpers.

-Over half of dog bite injuries occur at home with dogs that are familiar to us, according to the Centers for Disease Control and Prevention.1 Any dog can become aggressive, so never leave your child alone with a dog.
+More than 4.5 million are bitten by dogs in the United States annually, with more than half of them being children, according to the American Veterinary Medical Association.1 Any dog can become aggressive, so never leave your child alone with a dog.
 Until your child is at least three years old, don’t buy pet toys with eyes, buttons or other small parts that may be a choking hazard.
 It’s also a good idea to put hard pet food away when your pet is done eating.

 Many household and cosmetic products contain liquid hydrocarbons, mineral oil and other substances that can be hazardous to children.
 Be sure to read labels and store these products out of your child’s grasp, even if they’re in child-resistant packaging.

-Perhaps the best baby-proofing you can do is keeping a watchful eye on your baby and always staying within arm’s reach.
-Even with the plethora of safety products available today, there is no replacement for a loving parent who puts his or her child’s safety first.
+Lastly, perhaps the best baby-proofing you can do is keeping a watchful eye on your baby and always staying within arm’s reach.
+Even with the plethora of safety products available today, there is no replacement for loving parents who put their child’s safety first.